Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 17 Februari 2025 19.49.05 UTC
+- WIB: Senin, 17 Februari 2025 20.30.18 UTC
-- WITA: Senin, 17 Februari 2025 20.49.05 UTC
+- WITA: Senin, 17 Februari 2025 21.30.18 UTC
-- WIT: Senin, 17 Februari 2025 21.49.05 UTC
+- WIT: Senin, 17 Februari 2025 22.30.18 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: success
+Kategori: technology